Five Ministry Principles

 Hiding the Truth of God’s Word in Your Heart

 In Matthew 4:1-11 Jesus was confronted by Satan.
 It was Satan’s goal to put Jesus through a time of harsh temptation to get Him to trip up.
 Each time Satan tempted Jesus, He responded with Scripture.
-Matthew 4:4 “but Jesus answered, ‘Scripture says…’” We strongly believe that students need to have God’s Word in their hearts and minds.
+We believe students need to have God’s Word in their hearts and minds.
 The best way to keep the truth of God’s Word close at hand is to memorize important passages and verses.

 Internalizing Scripture in order to connect it to life’s problems is essential for a growing, obedient Christian.
 The systematic memorization of Scripture will help a student sin less, witness more, and encourage others with the truth of God’s Word.
-In today’s culture it isn’t popular to memorize.
-Instead we often favor looking up things online.
-Our belief is that Scripture is so important, it must be memorized.
-Scripture committed to memory can be used by the Holy Spirit in many situations in life, from temptation to teaching.
-Without actually spending the time and work to memorize Scripture, the powerful truths of the Bible are easily forgotten.
+Scripture is so important, it must be memorized.
+Without spending the time and work to memorize Scripture, the powerful truths of the Bible are easily forgotten.

-Each of our ministry programs memorizes God’s Word in some way.
-Children memorize a single part of a verse once a month.
+Each of our ministry programs encourage memorizing God’s Word.
+Preschool aged children may memorize part of a verse once a month.
 High School students are encouraged to memorize 24 verses throughout the year.
-These verses are taken from the Curriculum and lessons so that the truth students memorize reinforces the truth they are hearing each week in the lesson.
-We provide cards with all the verses for the year that can be purchased in a pack.
-This helps student easily memorize and review in a systematic way the verses they’ve learned.
+These verses are taken from the lessons so that the truth they are hearing is reinforced by the verses they memorize.

 Word of Life’s Daily Devotional Tool